mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+March 10, 2021
+- labedit UI fixes to not build if syntax error in lab
+- labedit UI "Lab running" indicator fix to reflect current lab.

 March 8, 2021
 - Deprecate use of HOST\_HOME\_XFER,  all labs use directory per the labtainer.config file.
 - Add documentation comment to start.config for REGISTRY and BASE\_REGISTRY